cesarBLG/openrails/Source/Documentation/Manual/cruisecontrol.rst

 the target speed is higher than parameter SpeedDeltaToEnableTrainBrake.
 Between this delta and SpeedDeltaToEnableFullTrainBrake the train brake is set at TrainBrakeMinPercentValue.
-Above SpeedDeltaToEnableFullTrainBrake the train brake is set to the maximum between a percentage of TrainBrakeMaxPercentValue proportional to the max force percent set and TrainBrakeMinPercentValue.
+Above SpeedDeltaToEnableFullTrainBrake the train brake is continuously adjusted to achieve a constant deceleration.
-In other words, when the speed delta is high, train braking occurs with a value that is proportional to the max force percent set; when train decelerates and delta reduces to SpeedDeltaToEnableFullTrainBrake the train brake is reduced to TrainBrakeMinPercentValue.
+In other words, when the speed delta is high, train braking is adjusted to obtain a constant deceleration when dynamic braking is not enough; when train decelerates and delta reduces to SpeedDeltaToEnableFullTrainBrake the train brake is reduced to TrainBrakeMinPercentValue.
 When train decelerates further and delta reduces to SpeedDeltaToEnableTrainBrake the train brake is released.
 By adjusting these